About IBM World Trade Europe/Middle/East/africa Corporation

 IBM in 2019 acquired Red Hat for $34 billion, one of the biggest software acquisitions in history.
 The deal brings Red Hat's open source software to IBM's cloud efforts.
 Red Hat became a unit in IBM and reports as part of the Cloud and Cognitive Software segment.
 The deal was proposed in 2018 and closed in 2019.

 In 1914 National Cash Register's star salesman, Thomas Watson, left to rescue the flagging Computing-Tabulating-Recording (C-T-R) Company, the pioneer in US punch card processing that had been incorporated in 1911.
-Watson aggressively marketed C-T-R's tabulators, supplying them to the US government during WWI and tripling company revenues to almost $15 million by 1920.
+Watson aggressively marketed C-T-R's tabulators, supplying them to the US government during WWI and tripling company revenue to almost $15 million by 1920.
 The company became International Business Machines (IBM) in 1924 and soon dominated the global market for tabulators, time clocks, and electric typewriters.
 It was the US's largest office machine maker by 1940.

 IBM perfected electromechanical calculation (the Harvard Mark I, 1944) but initially dismissed the potential of computers.
 When Remington Rand's UNIVAC computer (1951) began replacing IBM machines, IBM quickly responded.
 The company unveiled its first computer in 1952.
 With its superior research and development and marketing, IBM built a market share near 80% in the 1960s and 1970s.